andywag/NeuralHDL/docs/introduction/getting-started.md

 Both the generation and testing of the resulting cores is handled by scalaTest.

-* sbt test-only `test-name` --- `sbt test-only com.simplifide.generate.neural.DoubleStageTest`
+* sbt test-only `test-name` --- `sbt test-only com.simplifide.generate.neural.TwoStageTest`

 An example section of the test code is shown below.